FitzHawke/soxyn/README.md

-# Soxyn - My NixOS configurations - *Stability Guaranteed or your Money Back*
+# Soxyn - NixOS configurations - *Stability Guaranteed or your Money Back*

 This repository contains my personal NixOS configurations, built using flakes.
 It provides a declarative and reproducible way to define and manage my system configuration.